VladimirMarkelov/lk_spell/README.md

 3. Some function are to be removed - now they exist just for debugging

 ### TODO
+- [ ] Rename files to be more unique
 - [ ] Remove unused code
 - [ ] Eliminate duplicated code and make some functions smaller
 - [ ] Remove debug functions